 Tim Wenzlau is a Product Manager at Respond Software.
 He is focused on adding skills to the Respond Analyst--continuously improving the Respond Analyst’s intelligence, visibility, awareness, and user experience.
 Prior to Respond Software, Tim managed and launched a user behavior product and held various roles in corporate development, strategy, and business operations.
 Tim holds a degree in Operations Research and Financial Engineering from Princeton University.

-We’ve heard repeatedly from analysts (like those interviewed in Cyentia’s Voice of the Analyst Survey) that event monitoring is time-consuming, boring, and repetitive, that analysts feel like ticket monkeys interfacing with IT, and only occasionally do they get to do the fun work of cyber hunting.
-Well, we are excited to announce that we have
+We’ve heard repeatedly from security analysts (like those interviewed in Cyentia’s Voice of the Analyst Survey) that event monitoring is time-consuming, boring, and repetitive, that security analysts feel like ticket monkeys interfacing with IT, and only occasionally do they get to do the fun work of threat hunting.
+But did you know that EPPs (Endpoint

 Raffael is currently VP Security Analytics at Sophos and a strategic advisor for Respond Software.
 Before his current roles, he held positions at Splunk, ArcSight, IBM and was the founder of PixlCloud.
 He is also the author of Applied Security Visualization, the first book on security visualization.
 The Respond Software team wanted to get Raffy’s expert perspective on visual communication in information security, what measures are necessary to advance security analytics, and thoughts on analytical vs. subject matter expertise.

 Better decisions within a SOC are those that directly support protecting the organization’s brand value and revenue generating lines of business.
 SOCs must make tradeoffs and prioritize investigations because of security analyst scarcity and unavailability to look into all possible leads.